Cray-HPE/docs-csm/operations/system_layout_service/Add_Liquid-Cooled_Cabinets_To_SLS.md

 **`NOTES`**

 - This procedure is intended to be used in conjunction with the top level [Add additional Liquid-Cooled Cabinets to a System](../node_management/Add_additional_Liquid-Cooled_Cabinets_to_a_System.md) procedure.

-**`NOTE`** This procedure will only add the liquid-cooled hardware present in an EX2500 cabinet with a single liquid-cooled chassis and one air-cooled chassis.
+- This procedure will only add the liquid-cooled hardware present in an EX2500 cabinet with a single liquid-cooled chassis and a single air-cooled chassis.

 ## Prerequisites

 - The Cray command line interface \(CLI\) tool is initialized and configured on the system.
+See [Configure the Cray CLI](../configure_cray_cli.md).
+- The latest CSM documentation is installed on the system.
+See [Check for latest documentation](../../update_product_stream/README.md#check-for-latest-documentation).
 - Collect information for the liquid-cooled cabinets being added to the system.
 For each cabinet collect:
   - Cabinet component name (xname) (for example `x1004`)
   - Hardware Management Network (HMN) VLAN ID configured on the CEC (for example `3004`)
   - Node Management Network (NMN) VLAN ID configured on the CEC (for example `2004`)
   - Starting compute node ID (NID) (for example `2025`)
-  - Cabinet Type: Mountain (8 chassis) or Hill (2 chassis)
+  - Cabinet type: Mountain (8 chassis) or Hill (2 chassis)

 - Collect information for the CDU switches (if any) being added to the system.
 For each CDU management switch, collect:
   - CDU switch component name (xname) (for example `d1w1`)